Try all the Ballyhoura trails

 There’s a secure carpark with CCTV in operation — don’t forget to bring some coins.
 The carpark is open from 8am until 9pm, Monday to Friday, and from 8am until 8pm on Saturday.

 You’ll also need to be aware of other trails users.
-Some of these trails are elevated or narrow so try to be conscious of what’s going on around you.
+Some of these mountain bike trails are elevated or narrow so try to be conscious of what’s going on around you.